westbaykayak/westbaykayak.github.io/index.md

+﻿---
+layout: default
+title: Welcome
+pdf: true
+---

-﻿We are based in the West Bay water sports centre with a fleet of kayaks, canoes, and sea boats for everyone to use.
+We are based in the West Bay water sports centre with a fleet of kayaks, canoes, and sea boats for everyone to use.

 We provide all all equipment, you don't need to be particularly fit to start with and everyone over 12yrs old is welcome.